coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

-I study relationships between natural hazards, disasters, and political conflict through the gaze of satellite remote sensing.
+I study political conflict as a driver of geohazard vulnerability through the gaze of satellite radar Earth observation.

 I also collaborate on journalistic and humanitarian investigations at the interface of conflict and environment.
 Some of my work supporting visual investigations has appeared in news outlets like the [BBC](https://www.bbc.com/news/world-asia-57845156), the [Guardian](https://www.theguardian.com/world/2019/jul/19/israeli-spraying-of-herbicide-near-gaza-harming-palestinian-crops), and in [contemporary art exhibitions](https://u-jazdowski.pl/en/programme/exhibitions/forensic-architecture?tid=t_content) on environmental violence.